getsentry/vanguard/README.md

 It is built on top of [Remix](https://github.com/remix-run/remix), and intended to be deployed on private GCP infrastructure.

 **Note: This project is a work in progress, and is primarily intended for Sentry use.
-Our hope is that we can keep it generic enough that its usable elsewhere, but that may require effort from the opens ource community.**
+Our hope is that we can keep it generic enough that its usable elsewhere, but that may require effort from the open source community.**

 ![screenshot of vanguard](/screenshot.png?raw=true)